raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 has received a response-requiring DSO request message from a client and transmitted a successful NOERROR response for that request.

+Caution must be taken to ensure that DSO messages sent before the first round-trip is completed are idempotent, or are otherwise immune to any problems that could be result from the inadvertent replay that can occur with zero round-trip operation.

 ### Middlebox Considerations

 Where an application-layer middlebox (e.g., a DNS proxy, forwarder, or